babygrandad/authentication-application/README.md

     ![image](/images/Project%20images/New%20Authour.png)
     - The ***"Authors Table"*** option will only appear when you are on the Books table.
 It will take you the the Author table dashboard.

+- ### 2.3 Logout
+- When you are done.
+Click the log out button and you will be back at the login page.